jouhui/property-friends/README.md

 - For simplicity, Cloud solutions are not currently implemented.
 However, the trained model is stored locally and in a GCS bucket.
 With the containerized pipeline, it is easy to deploy it in Cloud solutions.

 Suggestions for improvement are [here](#suggestions-for-improvement).

+**Note**: The training pipeline currently uploads the trained model to a GCS bucket.
+That bucket is using a Free Quota that will expire on March.
+After that date, the model won't be uploaded to the bucket.

 ### Instructions